-How do I get the start button back in Windows 8?
+How to get the start button back in Windows 8

-The Start Menu can be made into a toolbar, which will allow you access to all the programs you'd normally see in All Programs.
-To do this follow the below steps.
+The Start menu can be made into a toolbar, which allows you access to all the programs you would normally see in All Programs.
+To do this, follow the steps below.

-- Make sure show hidden files has been enabled.
+- Make sure show hidden files is enabled.

-- Right-click on the Taskbar and click Toolbars and then New toolbar.
+- Right-click the Taskbar and click Toolbars and then New toolbar.

 Install a third-party add-on

-There are a few different third party tools that can be installed in Windows 8 that will help mimic the Start button and other features you may have enjoyed in previous versions of Windows.
-Below are our suggestions on what software tools to try.
+There are multiple third-party tools that can be installed in Windows 8 that can mimic the Start button and Start menu found in previous versions of Windows.
+Below are our suggestions on which third-party tools to try.

-- ViStart 8 - A great free utility to get just the Start menu back almost identical to what was in Windows 7.
-Also includes the ability to skin and lots of other features.
+- ViStart 8 - A great, free utility to add a Start menu almost identical to what was in Windows 7.
+It includes the ability to skin and other features.

-- Classic Shell - Another great free and open source software tool to add the start menu and many other previous Windows features to Windows 8.
+- Classic Shell - Another free, open source, software tool to add the Start menu and other previous Windows features to Windows 8.

-- Start 8 - Another great tool to add the start button to the Taskbar.
+- Start 8 - Another great tool for adding the start button to the Taskbar.